There’s something quite special that happens when we reflect on what we’ve done.

 The funny thing about this research, though, is that when given the choice, most people choose more practice over reflection.
 It seems we prefer doing to thinking.

-But reflecting is good for us—whether it’s tracking our progress on goals or taking note of what we’ve learned, reflecting regularly helps us refocus and better understand ourselves.
+But reflecting is good for us—whether it’s tracking our progress on goals, making sure we’re doing meaningful work, being more self-aware of the good we’re doing (which can help protect us from burnout), or taking note of what we’ve learned, reflecting regularly helps us refocus and better understand ourselves.

 Today I’ll look at three forms of regular reflection and how to implement them: weekly, monthly, and annual reviews.
 Click the links below to skip to each section: